spacekitcat/cloakroom-smart-buffer-proxy/README.md

 const proxy = new Proxy(10)
 ```

-The client code can append data to an instance of the Cloakroom proy by calling `proxy.append(Buffer.from[0x55])`
+The client code can append data to an instance of the Cloakroom by calling `proxy.append(Buffer.from[0x55])`

 Cloakroom's internal buffer can be read as
 a read-only list, by calling `proxy.getReadOnlyBuffer()`.